MileHacker Logo

 Visa Procedures for Other Nationalities

 Other nationalities: Visa requirements differ greatly.
 Review the Ministry of Foreign Affairs of Montenegro website well before your trip for country-specific details.
-Visa application procedures typically ask for application forms, a valid passport, recent passport-id-sized pictures, and supporting papers.
+Visa application procedures typically ask for application forms, a valid passport, recent passport-passport-sized photos, and supporting papers.
 Such papers include accommodation proof (hotel bookings, invitation letters), demonstration of adequate financial resources for your visit, and onward travel proof.
 Applications normally visit a Montenegrin embassy or consulate in your home country country or a neighboring country managing Montenegrin visa requests.

 Documentation